lechium/Breezy/README.md

 }
 ```
+**This information is for posterity only, use the helper with airdropper:// url scheme to 'export' files**

 **On 12+ you need a special entitlement added to your application for it to discover other airdrop devices: com.apple.private.airdrop.discovery**